 As in many other membrane associated processes, lipid rafts and caveolae serve as important platforms for regulation of the endocannabinoid system, and especially in the modulation of binding and signalling of the CB1 receptor.
 Cholesterol in these membrane domains is believed to have a role in mediating the interaction between anandamide and the receptor.

 In brain, some types of neuron contain very high levels of CB1 receptor protein, especially on synaptic terminals, whereas others have much lower levels with least in some regions of the hypothalamus and astroglial cells.
-The endocannabinoid system is believed to be an important factor in the regulation of neuron production during embryonal development, and the CB1 receptor participates in the modulation of neuronal and glial proliferation, while CB2 is involved in the proliferation of glial cells.
-As with the bioactive phytocannabinoids, the endocannabinoids produce neurobehavioral effects and may have important signalling roles in the central nervous system, especially in the perception of pain, anxiety and fear, in the regulation of body temperature and in the control of appetite.
+The endocannabinoid system is an important factor in the regulation of neuron production during embryonal development, and the CB1 receptor participates in the modulation of neuronal and glial proliferation, while CB2 is involved in the proliferation of glial cells.
+As with the bioactive phytocannabinoids, the endocannabinoids produce neurobehavioral effects and may have important signalling roles in the central nervous system, especially in the perception of pain, anxiety and fear, in the regulation of body temperature, and in the control of appetite.
 The main mechanism is via retrograde signalling; in response to activation of postsynaptic neurons, endocannabinoids are synthesised and released to activate pre-synaptic CB1 receptors and suppress the release of neurotransmitters.
-They are reported to have beneficial effects in some neurological disorders, including Alzheimer's disease, Parkinson's disease, schizophrenia and major depressive disorder, but not in all.
-Increased synthesis occurs during exercise and this may contribute to healthy ageing.
+They are reported to have beneficial effects in some neurological disorders, including Alzheimer's disease, Parkinson's disease, schizophrenia and some major depressive disorders, but not in all.
+Increased synthesis occurs during exercise, and this may contribute to healthy ageing.
 As there is evidence that glucocorticoids recruit endocannabinoid signalling, this property may mediate many of the neurobiological and physiological effects of glucocorticoids.